isshiki-dev/BanglaCoder/README.md

 MCP Ecosystem Integration
 Custom MCPs: Supports the creation of any custom MCPs from scratch or by wrapping existing tools.
 Pre-built MCPs: Includes a built-in MiniMax MCP and integrates with popular MCPs like Google maps, GitHub/GitLab, Slack, and Figma

+Features
+Next.js App Router
+Advanced routing for seamless navigation and performance React Server Components (RSCs) and Server Actions for server-side rendering and increased performance AI SDK
+Unified API for generating text, structured objects, and tool calls with LLMs Hooks for building dynamic chat and generative user interfaces

+Features
+Next.js App Router
+Advanced routing for seamless navigation and performance React Server Components (RSCs) and Server Actions for server-side rendering and increased performance AI SDK
+Unified API for generating text, structured objects, and tool calls with LLMs Hooks for building dynamic chat and generative user interfaces

+Simple and secure authentication using Firebase.